-The Property and Evidence Unit is comprised of five full-time civilian employees.
-The major function of this unit is to retain evidence for court presentation by Garland Police Officers.
+The major function of this unit is to retain evidence and operate Garland's auto pound.
 The unit is also responsible for the proper intake, control, storage, release or disposal of all property confiscated, appropriated, seized or otherwise taken into custody by any authorized personnel of this department.
 This includes: recovered stolen property, abandoned or found property, and personal property.

 Evidence is any physical item that may or may not require some form of scientific analysis that may be used in a court of law to prove guilt or innocence and includes the following:

 - Instruments used in the commission or a crime, such as burglar tools, murder/assault weapons, forged documents, etc.